idatars/text-similarity/README.md

 # text-similarity

-This program calculates n-gram similary between two inputs.
+This program calculates n-gram similarity between two inputs.

 End of paragraph is '---'.
 Please see the test folder for examples.